SttApollo/SttApollo/README.md

 I started in operations and product, wearing multiple hats in startups and purpose-driven orgs.
 Curiosity led me to explore different roles within product, building a strong foundation in problem-solving and cross-functional collaboration.
 A proud moment was leading a learning platform launch, boosting engagement by 15% through data-driven improvements.

 Working closely with engineers sparked my pivot into development, rounding out my skill set.
-Now, I build automation systems and AI native applications focusing on practical problem-solving, great user experiences, strong architecture, testing, and performance.
+Now, I design and build AI-native systems and tools focusing on practical problem-solving, great user experiences, strong architecture, testing, and performance.

 My biggest learning?
 Every skill compounds.
 Understanding product, business, and engineering gives me a unique edge as a builder who sees the bigger picture.

 👥 I am committed to supporting organizations that value equity and inclusivity.
-My other areas of interest and focus include security, UX/UI design, Digital Accessibility, and AI/Machine Learning for good.
+My other areas of interest and focus include security, responsible AI, and new technology adoption and implementation.